maxdemirdilek/maxdemirdilek.github.io/_pages/research.md

 This is a list of homotopy.io files relevant for my master's thesis.
 To view the files' content, import the downloaded files into [<ins>homotopy.io</ins>](https://beta.homotopy.io).
 Homotopy.io is a web-based proof assistant for finitely-presented globular n-categories.

 - The signature of <a href="/assets/pdf/LD-categories.hom" download="LD-categories.hom">linearly distributive categories</a>.
+- The signature of <a href="/assets/pdf/LD-Frobenius_algebras.hom" download="LD-Frobenius_algebras.hom">LD-Frobenius algebras</a>.

+This is a list of stl-files created with homotopy.io relevant for my master's thesis:

+<iframe id="vs_iframe" src="https://www.viewstl.com/?embedded" style="border:0;margin:0;width:100%;height:100%;">First part of Frobenius</iframe>
+- The <a href="/assets/pdf/LD-Frobenius_algebras.hom" download="LD-Frobenius_algebras.hom">left distributor</a>.
+- The signature of <a href="/assets/pdf/LD-Frobenius_algebras.hom" download="LD-Frobenius_algebras.hom">LD-Frobenius algebras</a>.